 How a Living Will Differs from Other Documents

 It is possible to prepare your own Living Will, but if you want to consider all of the documents you may need to include in an estate plan unique to you and your family, you should consider getting legal advice.
-A Living Will differs from a “Durable Power of Attorney for Health Care” because the latter generally covers all health care decisions and lasts as long as one lacks lack capacity.
+A Living Will differs from a “Durable Power of Attorney for Health Care” because the latter generally covers all health care decisions.

 A Living Will is not a “Will” in the traditional sense.
 A Will has no legal impact until death.
 At the same time, a Living Will is legally binding and takes effect when a person is alive—either immediately or when the person can no longer communicate.
 A Living Will does not leave property or assets to loved ones.
 A Will often designates who receives assets and names an executor to manage probate or a guardian for minor children.

 Generally, a Living Will has no power after death except where brief authority has been given to make decisions about organ donation and/or autopsy.

 What a Living Will Can Do

 A Living Will can direct family members or loved ones to extend “palliative care” to a terminally ill individual or person in a persistent vegetative or permanently unconscious state in order to mitigate their pain and suffering.
 It can direct (in what is sometimes called a Living Will Declaration) that life-sustaining treatment should be withheld or withdrawn.

 Without a Living Will, relatives will be left to guess what treatment a person would prefer or what he or she may not want done and disputes between family members could arise that could result in a court battle.